 - Only about 20 percent of missing drivers were still driving around when they were found.
 The rest had either been involved in an accident, were sitting in their parked car or had gotten out of the vehicle and were wandering around on foot.

 A senior with mild cognitive impairment can still be very dangerous behind the wheel.
-Research has shown that people in the early stages of dementia often commit serious driving errors, including drifting out of their lane, making incorrect turns and driving the wrong way.
+Research has shown that people in the early stages of dementia commit twice as many serious driving errors as healthy participants in a control group, including difficulties in lane positioning and usage, stopping the vehicle appropriately, paying attention, decision‐making, and following rules of the road.
 There are numerous documented cases of horrible accidents that have occurred due to seniors with dementia driving when they shouldn’t have been.

-Car keys have become symbolic of independence for American adults, which can make taking them away a daunting task for family caregivers.
+Car keys are a symbol of independence for American adults, which usually makes taking them away a daunting task for family caregivers.
 As our loved ones age, we must be hypervigilant about looking for signs that their mental and physical abilities are changing.
-The minute you suspect that something is off, you must act.
 This is an extremely delicate subject for most seniors, but under no circumstances should you allow someone to drive if there is any sign of impairment.

-Having “the conversation” is intimidating, but you must do it in a kind way that expresses your safety concerns.
+Having the conversation about “driving retirement” is intimidating, but you must do it in a kind way that expresses your safety concerns.
 If presented correctly and early enough, you might find your loved one is relieved that they no longer have to navigate the roads alone.
 In some cases, their physician can be a valuable ally on the matter as well.

 Hiding the car keys often requires some creativity and extra security measures, especially if others in the household still plan to use the vehicle.
-When it comes to a loved one losing their driver’s license, it can be helpful to contact the local Department of Motor Vehicles (DMV) for advice.
-They are usually very helpful, because they don’t want anyone who is impaired on the road.
-Your loved one may have to retake a driving and/or written test, or someone may have to file a formal complaint regarding their reckless driving before the DMV will act.
+When it comes to a senior losing their driver’s license, contact the local Department of Motor Vehicles (DMV) for advice.
+They are usually very cooperative, because they don’t want anyone who is impaired on the road.
+However, your loved one may have to retake a driving and/or written test, or someone may have to file a formal complaint regarding their reckless driving before the DMV will act.

-The early stage of dementia is one of the scariest times for your loved one.
+The early stage is one of the scariest times for seniors living with dementia.
 They often know that something is wrong, but they’re unsure what it is and afraid to talk about it.
-Be understanding and kind, but prohibit driving for those with cognitive impairment.
+Be understanding and kind, but prohibit driving for those with any signs of cognitive impairment.
 It’s simply too dangerous and the risks are too great.